 The flexibility to fit your schedule and learning style.
 You can complete coursework online, on campus or a mix of both, based on your schedule and preference.
 With professors trained in online teaching and focused on your success, we offer flexibility without compromising quality.

 The DePaul difference.
 Small classes.
 Distinguished, you-focused faculty.
 Practical, real-world focus, with exciting opportunities to participate in cutting-edge research projects.
 A strong reputation among the world’s leading employers, close ties with Chicago’s tech and start-up communities, and a large, accessible alumni network.
 This is the DePaul difference, here to help you advance in the computer science field.

-93% of reporting School of Computing master’s graduates were employed, continuing education, or not seeking employment within six months of graduation
+92% of reporting program graduates were employed, continuing education, or not seeking employment within six months of graduation

-$78,000 median salary reported by School of Computing master’s graduates six months after degree completion
+$80,000 median salary reported by program graduates 6 months after degree completion

-Associate Professor Tanu Malik is the co-director of the Data Systems and Optimization Lab at DePaul.
+Associate Professor Tanu Malik is the co-director of the Data, Infrastructure, Computation, and Environments (DICE) Lab at DePaul.
 Her research is in scientific data management, and currently spans topics such as efficient databases for scientific research, data provenance management, and data virtualization techniques for reproducible science.
 Dr. Malik has collaborated with astronomers, geoscientists, and urban scientists across several institutions.